vcmi/vcmi/docs/players/Game_Mechanics.md

 # List of extended game functionality

+## Adventure map
+- [LCtrl] + LClick – perform a normal click (same as no hero is selected).
+This make it possible to select other hero instead of changing path of current hero.

 ## Quick Army Management

 - [LShift] + LClick – splits a half units from the selected stack into an empty slot.